sofiyaa07/Inventory-Management/README.md

 We haven't figured out how to do server setup, but the code should work
 There are no special security features, in theory anyone can access the server if it's running

+Notes:
+- Avoid putting commas when adding or chaning a part, it breaks the CSV and will make information display improperly

 ## Important CSV and File Setup
 - Text files (incomingOrders.txt and orderHistory.txt) should NOT be manually changed
 - There is no import CSV feature; part information needs to be added directly into the code's folder or through tools built into the application